atomisticnet/aenet-lammps/examples/water/README.md

    LAMMPS input file with parameters for the MD simulation.
-Configured to output trajectory, velocities, forces, and energies to files found in 02_Traj/ and to run a simulation at 300K for 100ps.
+Configured to output trajectory, velocities, forces, and energies to files found in 02_Traj/ and to run a simulation at 300K for 200ps.

 * `02_Traj/`

-  Contains outputs for a reference run using these same ANN potential files.
+  Contains outputs (100 steps only) for a reference run using these same ANN potential files.